MattBlissett/git-novice-topdown/_episodes/05-history.md

 > > $ git commit -m "Compile the utensils we need"
 > > ~~~
 > > {: .bash}
-> > The changes that were staged (mixing bowl) have been committed.
+> > The changes that were staged (frying pan) have been committed.
 The changes that were not staged (spoon) have not.
 Our local working copy is different than the copy in our local repository.
 > >
 > > ~~~
 > > $ git checkout HEAD equipment.txt